 Homewood is a medium-sized city located in the state of Alabama.
 With a population of 25,377 people and eight constituent neighborhoods, Homewood is the 20th largest community in Alabama.

 Homewood home prices are not only among the most expensive in Alabama, but Homewood real estate also consistently ranks among the most expensive in America.

-Homewood is a decidedly white-collar city, with fully 90.38% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Homewood is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Homewood who work in sales jobs (12.40%), management occupations (11.93%), and healthcare (10.60%).
+Homewood is a decidedly white-collar city, with fully 91.53% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Homewood is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Homewood who work in management occupations (11.89%), healthcare (11.46%), and sales jobs (10.86%).

 Also of interest is that Homewood has more people living here who work in computers and math than 95% of the places in the US.

-Homewood is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Homewood enrolled in college, Homewood has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Homewood is a college town.
+There are a lot of students in Homewood attending college, and as a result Homewood provides a number of services, amenities and opportunities geared to the needs and activities of students.

-Homewood is a somewhat ethnically-diverse city.
+Homewood is a very ethnically-diverse city.
 The people who call Homewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Homewood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Homewood include Irish, German, Scots-Irish, and Scottish.
+Important ancestries of people in Homewood include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Homewood is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Vietnamese.